kuwar/yipl-test/README.md

 Browse to base_url/index.php (ie. yipl-test/index.php) and will get details view of contracts along with google map.

 # Dependencies
-latest version of jQuery
+latest version of jQuery,
-latest version of bootstrap
+latest version of bootstrap,
 google map api